Plywood - Laser Cutting and Engraving

 Laser cuts and engraves material by burning its surface.
 Therefore, the sides of the piece tend to be darkened, and are marked slightly on the edges.
 Sometimes, marks appear on the cutting line.
 The sides of the part cut in Plywood might stain skin or clothes, as a thin layer of black wood powder remains on the part.

-When burning the surface, the laser also leaves a kerf of a width
+When burning the surface, the laser also leaves a kerf of a width that can vary,

 When designing your project, you need to take this kerf into account, and plan for a surplus of material accordingly.